-For today plan on mostly sunny skies with a few passing high clouds.
-Afternoon temperatures will slowly climb into the 87˚F-89˚F range around the Valley with mid 80s across the higher terrain locales.
-Variable winds will generally remain in the 3-8mph range with localized gusts around 10-15mph this evening.
-Overnight lows will dip into the mid to low 60s around the urban corridor with outlying locations reaching the upper 50s under clear skies and light winds.
+For today plan on clear and sunny skies across the region.
+Afternoon temperatures will climb into the 86˚F-88˚F range around the Valley with low to mid 80s across the higher terrain locales.
+Localized breezy morning winds will ease back into the 3-7mph range this afternoon/evening.
+Overnight lows will dip into the low 60s to upper 50s around the urban corridor under clear skies and light winds.

 For Thanksgiving Day plan on mostly sunny skies early on before some passing high clouds during the afternoon hours.
 Daytime highs will warm into the 87˚F-90˚F range around the Valley.
 East/northeast morning winds will be breezy in the 8-14mph range before quickly easing into the afternoon hours.
 Looking ahead to Friday and the upcoming weekend, plan on mostly sunny skies and daily highs reaching the mid 80s.
 As mentioned above, a mainly dry disturbance will enter the region early next week which should promote a welcomed cooling trend.
 Have a happy and safe Thanksgiving!